 The webinar was by invitation for NASW student and transitional members, and was intended to help new professionals as they approach graduation and embark on professional careers.

 Nearly 400 people registered for the webinar.
 All who registered received the audio file, along with questions and answers that weren’t covered during the presentation due to the high number of questions.
-The on-demand version of the webinar will be posted soon on NASW’s Career Center site.

 From the March 2016 NASW News.